jonclegg/hue-leviton-alexa-dash-rasppi/README.md

 This is an experimental project to control my Hue and Leviton lights using a raspberry pi 3.

+With this setup you can control your Hue and Leviton lights using an Alexa and an Amazon Dash button

 Features:
 * Control hue and Leviton dimmer with one Alexa command, currently 4 hard coded “scenes” are set.
 * Control hue and Levitons scene from dash button